nmeans/deployflow/README.markdown

     `gem install deployflow`
     This will also install capistrano and capistrano-ext if you don't already have them.

 Repository Setup
 ----------------

 1. Add a couple of require branches to your repo

     If you don't already have them, you'll need to add `develop` and `staging` branches.
-You should have a `master` branch by default.
+You should have a `master` branch by default. eg:

+    `git branch develop`
+    `git branch staging`

 2. Run `git flow init` on your repo

-    You'll want to use `staging` as your branch for production releases (weird, I know, but trust me) and `develop` for next release development.
+    You'll want to use `staging` as your branch for production releases (contradictory, I know, but trust me) and `develop` for next release development. eg:

+        [~/Projects/deployflow-test]$ git flow init

+        Which branch should be used for bringing forth production releases?
+          - develop
+          - master
+          - staging
+        Branch name for production releases: [master] staging

+        Which branch should be used for integration of the "next release"?
+          - develop
+          - master
+        Branch name for "next release" development: [develop] develop

 3. Add the following to the top of your config/deploy.rb

     `require 'capistrano/ext/multistage'`
     `require 'capistrano/deployflow'`

 Usage
 -----